 Even if we can’t stop feeling sensual urges, we can stop feeding sensual urges

 A similar dynamic applies to the arrival of sensual urges in our consciousness.
 When we strive to live a principle-centered life, we start viewing such urges as unwanted.
 However, despite our not wanting such urges, they still keep coming.
-Their recurrence may discourage us, “I am so impure; will I ever become purified?”
+Their recurrence may discourage us: “I am so impure; will I ever become purified?”

 To counter such discouragement, we need to differentiate between feeling urges and feeding urges.
 To feel urges means to sense that urges are rising in our consciousness.
 Why do such urges arise?
 Because of outer perception of tempting objects or inner recollection of past indulgences or, most commonly, an indeterminate combination of both.
 Such triggering of urges is often inevitable.
 But it can be inconsequential, provided we don’t feed those urges.

 Feeding urges means investing our consciousness in them, letting our emotion and imagination engage with those urges, till they grow into intentions.
 When we act according to those intentions, we indulge physically, thereby increasingly implicating ourselves in the chain of events that lead to future relapses.
-Not feeding urges is not only possible but also essential.

 Think it over: